silper2693/8weeksqlchallenge-by-Silper/Case Study #5: Data Mart/README.md

 | OCEANIA | 2,354,116,790 | 2,282,795,690 | 71,321,100 | 3.03 |
 | SOUTH AMERICA | 213,036,207 | 208,452,033 | 4,584,174 | 2.15 |
 | USA | 677,013,558 | 666,198,715 | 10,814,843 | 1.60 |

+Oceania recorded the largest absolute sales decline, while Asia showed the highest percentage decrease among major markets.
+Europe was the only region with positive growth during the post-change period.

+### 2. Platform